 Whether you’re a generalist up against a lot of competition for a role or a have a super niche skillset that isn’t easy to find, no job offer is a guarantee.
-Three key factors have a heavy hand in landing an interview – your preparedness, how you present yourself, and your attitude.
+Three key factors have a heavy hand in nailing an interview – your preparedness, how you present yourself, and your attitude.

 I caught up with Sera Berlacher, SPECTRAFORCE Client Services Manager, for insight on how to best approach each of these key factors.